kir-dev/pek-infinity/.github/copilot/Memory-Bank/reference/03-glossary.md

 A **self-contained instance** of the application with its own data, users, and policies.

 **Examples:**
-- `cloud`: Central MVP instance at pek.com
+- `hub`: Central MVP instance at pek.com
-- `ent-conf-2025`: Enterprise instance for ITConf 2025 event
+- `ent-conf-2025`: Worker instance for ITConf 2025 event
-- `ent-dorm-2025`: Enterprise instance for Dorm X dormitory
+- `ent-dorm-2025`: Worker instance for Dorm X dormitory

 **Characteristics:**
 - Isolated data (composite keys prevent mixing)